Author: Raj Chandler • Fact checked by: Tara D. Thies

-“Protein” is a broad category on the modern supplement marketplace.
+“Protein” is a broad daily and growing category in the modern supplement marketplace.
 Even if you’re only shopping for powdered forms of protein supplements, you’ll find dozens of different brands and formulations.
-Whether looking online or at a local retailer, two types of protein powder you’re likely to come across are pea and whey.
+Whether looking online or at a local retailer, two main types of protein powder you’re likely to come across are pea and whey (concentrate and isolate).

 In this post, we’ll compare whey and pea protein in-depth, talk about their effectiveness at helping you achieve different fitness goals, and guide you to decide which is best for you.

 Before judging whether whey or pea protein is best, you should know a bit about each type.
-The biggest difference between them is whey is a dairy product, while pea protein comes from yellow peas, a legume in the same family as beans and soy.
+The biggest difference between them is whey is a dairy product, while pea protein is plant-based, coming from yellow peas, a legume in the same family as beans and soy.

 Whey is one of two kinds of proteins found in milk – the other is casein.
 Whey is a byproduct of the cheesemaking process.
 Since whey is a dairy product, it contains lactose, which can cause dietary issues for certain people.
-Whey protein powder is one of the most popular nutrition supplements on the market because it can be purchased in many places, digests quickly and has been shown to improve muscle synthesis when consumed after strength workouts1.
-It’s also available in many different flavors, typically chocolate, vanilla or strawberry.
+Whey protein powder is one of the most popular nutrition supplements on the market because it can be purchased in many places, digests quickly and has been shown to improve muscle synthesis (repair) when consumed after strength workouts.
+It is generally available in a range of different flavors- typically chocolate, vanilla or strawberry.

 Pea protein is derived from yellow split peas.
-In the last decade, it’s become a popular choice for fitness enthusiasts looking for more natural supplements or those not made from animal products.
-Pea protein is a non-GMO, free of gluten and lactose, and typically doesn’t cause allergic reactions2.
+In the last decade, it’s become a popular choice for fitness enthusiasts looking for a plant-based alternative.
+Pea protein is a non-GMO, free of gluten and lactose, and typically doesn’t cause allergic reactions.
 Pea protein is an especially good choice for athletes or active people living a vegan or dairy-free lifestyle, or people who are lactose intolerant or otherwise sensitive to dairy.

-Whey protein powder has been a mainstay in the food and nutritional supplement markets for years – but pea protein is a fast-rising competitor.
-Research estimates the pea protein sector will grow almost 8% annually between now and 20273.
-Besides powder supplements, pea protein is also commonly used in meat alternatives that are beginning to pop up more frequently in supermarket shelves and freezers across the country.
+Whey protein powder has been a mainstay in the food and nutritional supplement markets for years – but pea protein is growing quickly as a competitor.
+Research estimates the pea protein sector will grow almost 8% annually between now and 2027.
+Besides powder supplements, pea protein is also commonly used in meat alternatives that are beginning to pop up more frequently in supermarket shelves and freezers across the country (think Beyond Meat).

-But does the popularity of pea protein translate to results?
+The million dollar question is, does pea protein translate to results?
 Absolutely.
-In one 8-week study of CrossFit athletes in Nashville, it was found that “whey and pea proteins promote similar strength, performance, body composition and muscular adaptations.”4 Another new study suggests no major differences between pea protein or whey protein for recovery from post-eccentric exercise muscle damage5.
+In one 8-week study of CrossFit athletes in Nashville, it was found that “whey and pea proteins promote similar strength, performance, body composition and muscular adaptations.”
+Another new study suggests no major differences between pea protein or whey protein for recovery from eccentric exercise muscle damage.

-In other words, as long as you stay consistent with your daily macronutrient goals and exercise habits, you shouldn’t see much of a difference in the way pea and whey protein affect your body.
+In other words, as long as you stay consistent with your daily macronutrient goals and exercise habits, you shouldn’t see muchdifference in the way pea and whey protein affect your body.

 So if they’re both equal, which one should you buy?
 It all depends on you.
 It’s always a good idea to give each one a shot and see which variety you prefer.
 Below, we’ll talk about situations where you might prefer one or the other.